The difference between your ordinary hackathon and an awesome hackathon? It’s when a concept actually makes it into the real world. It happens!

 Loyalty points, the existing app (which we happened to have developed too) and iBeacons: we had it all covered.
 With the Apple Watch app, de Bijenkorf can recognise and welcome its Privilege Members upon entry in each store.
-The app at a glance shows how many available loyalty points they have, and with a quick tap tells them how to spend those on the spot.
+The app shows how many available loyalty points they have at a glance, and with a quick tap tells them how to spend those on the spot.
 Super handy!

 Learn all about de Bijenkorf Apple Watch app here.

 From hackathon idea to a real project

 De Bijenkorf loved the idea.
 So after processing a few changes in requirements, we went straight into code development.
 As de Bijenkorf is an experienced partner when it comes to working Agile and Scrum, it makes it easy to collaborate with them and at the same time it provides a fun challenge.

 “Working with a .NET developer and an app developer simultaneously makes for a different dynamic than in other projects” tells Annemieke, our Project Manager who was responsible for the Bijenkorf project.
 “The team was really small.
 In this particular project we didn’t have a Business Analyst; so I took on that role together with the Product Owner of de Bijenkorf.
 This means that I was not only planning, but was also heavily involved in discussing real subject-matter.
 As the team is small, lines are short and decisions are made quickly.”

 Only one month after the hackathon a very classy de Bijenkorf Apple Watch app was live.
 That’s pretty awesome, isn’t it?

 Interested in joining Emakina, and joining our future hackathons?
 We just might have the right vacancy for you.